jigo3635/nekbone_kernel/README.md

 # Enable XSMM (default false)
 #IFXSMM="true"
 ```
-In the case, include paths and linked libraried should be set
+In the case, include paths and linked libraries can be set

 ```
 USR_INCDIR="..."
-USR_INCDIR="..."
+USR_LDFLAGS="..."
 ```

-### the polynomial order and the number of elements per core can
+### file test/SIZE
-be set in fiel SIZE
+the polynomial order and the number of elements per core can be changed in the file SIZE

 ### Compiling and running the code